alexvasseur/redis-terraform-gcp/README.md

 - if you stopped the VM in GCP, Terraform will assume their external IP are void and will clean up the DNS but will not restart the VM

-## Todos

-- Configure for multi AZ and rack awareness

 # Other articles